Welcome to The Community Guide! Let us know what you think of the website by completing this quick survey.

 Task Force Meetings

 The Community Preventive Services Task Force -- an independent, nonfederal, uncompensated group of public health and prevention experts -- meets three times per year, usually in Atlanta, Georgia.
-These two-day meetings of Task Force members and consultants, Liaison organization representatives and Community Guide staff are open to the public.
+These two-day meetings of Task Force members, Liaison organization representatives and Community Guide staff are open to the public.
 For information about the Task Force's goals and activities, see their annual reports.